Almost sure convergence of differentially positive systems on a globally orderable manifold

-In the present paper, we focus on the strongly differentially positive system $\Sigma$ on a Riemannian manifold $M$.
-Throughout this paper, we impose the following hypotheses: \begin{enumerate}[(H1)] \item $M$ is a globally orderable conal manifold equipped with a continuous solid cone field $C_M$. \item The conal order ``$\leq_M$" is quasi-closed. \item Both the cone field $C_M$ and the Riemannian metric on $M$ are $\Gamma$-invariant. \end{enumerate}
+In the present paper, we will prove Conjecture A for system $\Sigma$ which is (SDP) and uniformly contracting.
+Before ending this section, we impose the following hypotheses: \begin{enumerate}[{\bf (H1)}] \item $M$ is a globally orderable conal manifold equipped with a continuous solid cone field $C_M$. \item The conal order ``$\leq_M$" is quasi-closed. \item Both the cone field $C_M$ and the Riemannian metric on $M$ are $\Gamma$-invariant. \end{enumerate}